ludovig/initializor/README.md

 *See initializor.share.cfg.sample for an example of a share config*
 * [local]
-  * root_location share emplacement
+  * root_location: share emplacement
-  * owner First owner of the share directories
+  * owner: First owner of the share directories
-  * group_id group id of the share (only need if group doesn't exist)
+  * group_id: group id of the share (only need if group doesn't exist)
-  * group_name group owner of the share
+  * group_name: group owner of the share

 ### init-src
 Retrieve various projects from the internet